hsrasheed/projects/setup/SETUP-linux.md

 If you have concerns about API costs and would prefer to use cheap or free alternatives, please see [this guide](../guides/09_ai_apis_and_ollama.ipynb)
 This includes instructions for using OpenRouter instead of OpenAI, which may have a more convenient billing system for some countries.

+_If you decide to use the free alternative (Ollama), then please skip the Part 4 and Part 5 of this setup guide; there's no need for an API key or a .env file.
+Go straight to the section headed "And that's it!" below._

 For OpenAI:

 1. Create an OpenAI account if you don't have one by visiting: